CodySchaaf/Blog-Archive/_posts/2015-10-07-angular-currency-input-directive.markdown

 ####Parser
-For the parser we take the input value, the value that user has just typed, and we ensure it is not empty (null undefined '' ect).
+For the parser we take the input value, the value that the user has just typed, and we ensure it is not empty (null undefined '' ect).
 If it is empty then we return null, this allows us to ensure only valid values make it back to the model.
 We also want to test the value against a regular expression to ensure it is a valid currency.
 For the current implementation we will use a regexp that allows both positive and negative